reflectoring/reflectoring.github.io/content/blog/2022/2022-01-22-getting-started-with-amazon-SQS.md

 FIFO queues also help us to avoid sending duplicate messages to a queue.
 If we send the same message within the 5-minute deduplication interval, it is not added to the queue.
 We can configure deduplication in two ways:

-- Enable content-based deduplication.
-This instructs Amazon SQS to use a SHA-256 hash to generate the message deduplication ID using the body of the message
+- **Enabling Content-Based Deduplication**: When this property is enabled for a queue, Amazon SQS uses a SHA-256 hash to generate the message deduplication ID using the contents in body of the message.

-- Explicitly provide the message deduplication ID (or view the sequence number) for the message.
-If a message with a particular message deduplication ID is sent successfully, any messages sent with the same message deduplication ID are accepted successfully but are not delivered during the 5-minute deduplication interval.
+- **Explicitly provide the message deduplication ID**: When a message with a particular message deduplication ID is sent, any messages subsequently sent with the same message deduplication ID are accepted successfully but are not delivered during the 5-minute deduplication interval.

 ### Queue Configurations

 After creating the queue, we need to configure the queue with specific attributes based on our message processing requirements.
 Let us look at some of the properties which we configure:

 **Dead-letter Queue**:A dead-letter queue is a queue that one or more source queues can use for messages that are not consumed successfully.

 Amazon SQS supports dead-letter queues (DLQ), which other queues (source queues) can target for messages that cannot be processed (consumed) successfully.
 Dead-letter queues are useful for debugging our application or messaging system because they let you isolate unconsumed messages to determine why their processing doesn't succeed.

 **Dead-letter Queue Redrive**:We configure a dead-letter queue redrive to move standard unconsumed messages out of an existing dead-letter queue back to their source queues.